-If the association owns personal property, such as recreation room furniture, pool furniture, or pool cleaning equipment, that personal property should be insured to full actual cash or replacement value under the association’s master policy.
+If the association owns personal property, such as clubhouse furniture, pool furniture, or exercise equipment, that personal property should be insured to full actual cash or replacement value under the association’s master policy.
 Standard “all risk” insurance policies may exclude theft of property that is not part of the building, and therefore, exclude theft of personal property.
 Care should be taken to be sure that such personal property is covered on a replacement cost rather than a depreciated value basis.

 BOILER AND MACHINERY

-An association should probably have liability coverage of at least $1 million, and more for a large association.
+An association should have liability coverage of at least $5 to $10 million.
+However, most liability policies limit coverage to $2 million.
 One way to obtain higher coverage limits is to purchase an umbrella policy, which covers liability to limits in excess of what is covered by the basic policy.
 An umbrella liability policy is broader in some areas than the basic liability package policy.
 Umbrella coverage depends upon there being some underlying coverage to handle the liability up to a certain level, and therefore, the premiums on an umbrella coverage tend to be considerably less.

 When the new board of directors takes over the operation of the association from the developer, it should check to see whether or not the developer of the project purchased title insurance on property deeded over to the association.
 If so, that insurance can be relied upon in the event there is any problem with title to the association’s property in the future.
 In a phased project, the board of directors might consider requiring a title insurance policy on any common area property that is annexed to the association as part of an additional phase.

 If the association operates dining or food service facilities or has vending machines which dispense food under its operation and control, it should include product liability coverage.